 - Pink – 분홍색 – bunhongsaek

-In addition to the different color words in Korean, we’re going to cover some examples and special uses that you’ll definitely want to know.
+In addition to the different colors in Korean, we’re going to cover some examples and special uses that you’ll definitely want to know.
 These situations appear in Korean language, culture, music, and everyday life all the time.

 Learn a few color words, and you’ll be recognizing and using Korean more than you might expect!